Twitter

 Welding

 This grade is readily welded in the annealed condition, but welding in the hardened and tempered condition should be avoided where possible because of the effect on mechanical properties.
-Welding in the nitrided or flame or induction hardened conditions is not recommended.
+Welding in nitrided or flame or induction-hardened conditions is not recommended.

 Distrubution Network